rlauer6/openbedrock/src/main/perl/README.md

 # Where are the test logs?

 Bedrock normally creates a page log of each page it parses.
-Likewise the tests will product a log for each test file it encounters.
-Depending on the tag and whether you've included the `--verbose` option you will find varying degrees of information a file named `/tmp/test-tag_{filename}.txt`.
+Likewise the tests will produce a log for each test file it encounters.
+Depending on the tag and whether you've included the `--verbose` option you will find varying degrees of information in a file named `/tmp/test-tag_{filename}.txt`.
 Where `{filename}` is the name of the test file.
 For example for the test file `null.txt`, there will be a `/tmp/test-tag_null.log` file created.